Entropic trust region for densest crystallographic symmetry group packings: Densest CSG packings

 Finally, we can state the crystallographic packing problem.
 Given a CSG isomorphism class $\mathcal{G}$ and $K$, a compact subset of $\mathbb{R}^n$, the goal is to find the CSG packing $\mathcal{K}_{G_{\max}}$ with maximum density over the whole $\mathcal{G}$.
 Formally expressed, we aim at finding a $\mathcal{G}$-packing, such that

-Since the volume of $K$ and the number of symmetry operations $N$ for a given $n$D CSG in \cref{eq:density} are constant, maximizing density is equivalent to minimizing the Jordan measure of the primitive cell associated with the crystal system of $\mathcal{G}$.
+Since the Jordan measure of $K$ and the number of symmetry operations $N$ for a given $n$D CSG in \cref{eq:density} are constant, maximizing density is equivalent to minimizing the Jordan measure of the primitive cell associated with the geometric crystal class of $\mathcal{G}$.
 The crystallographic packing problem can be restated as finding a $\mathcal{G}$-packing with minimal primitive cell volume

 We refer to the solution of \cref{eq:problemPack} as the densest $\mathcal{G}$-packing.
 Here we search not only over the whole $\mathcal{G}$ but also over all rotations and translations of $K$, whose centroid lies in the asymmetric unit of $G$ such that the resulting configuration is a CSG packing.